 Zanthoxylum piperitum.
 Sansho, also known as the Japanese Pepper tree or Japanese prickly ash, is famous for the pungent oils found in the leaves, roots and bark, as well as the unique flavors of the pericarp.
-Those seed casings are roasted and ground to form Szechuan pepper, a main ingredient in five spice powder.
+Those seed casings are roasted and ground to form Japanese pepper.
 Young fresh leaves are known as Kinome.
 Dried and powdered leaves are called Sansho.
+All edible elements of this species deliver a lemony undercurrent to the palate.
 If you've ever experienced a tingling/numbness in your mouth during an Asian meal, it's due to the addition of some form of pepper tree in the food.

 Medicinal attributes abound.
 The roots in particular have numerous stimulant properties, and the leaves are the most aromatic you’ll ever find, with a fresh citrus scent when bruised.
 There’s an American species of Sansho found along fence lines in the Southeast, where locals have long chewed on branches to relieve toothaches, hence the nickname ‘tooth-ache tree’ for Zanthoxylum americanum.

-Shipping charges are 25% for CA, 30% for OR and WA, and 40% for rest of continental U.S. Orders received by Friday are shipped the following Monday.
+Shipping charges are 35% for CA, 40% for OR,WA,AZ and NV, and 45% for rest of continental U.S. Orders received by Friday are shipped the following Monday.
 No shipping to AK or HI.

-Grown in 1 gal containers, our new crop of Sansho trees is about 2' tall with a narrow caliper main trunk, little branching yet.
-This strain is very thorny, with wonderfully fragrant leaves redolent of citrus flowers.
+Grown in 1 gal containers, our Sansho trees are going dormant as of October 2023.
+Narrow caliper, no branching, about 2' tall.
+Full rootball.
+This strain is very thorny, with new leaves carrying a wonderful fragrance redolent of citrus flowers.
+OUT OF STOCK.